Childhood Brain Stem Glioma Treatment (PDQ®)

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.

-Some focal or low-grade brain stem gliomas that cannot be removed by surgery may be treated with BRAF kinase inhibitor therapy.
-BRAF kinase inhibitors blocks the BRAF protein.
+Some focal brain stem gliomas that cannot be removed by surgery may be treated with BRAF kinase inhibitor therapy.
+BRAF kinase inhibitors block the BRAF protein.
 BRAF proteins help control cell growth and may be mutated (changed) in some types of brain stem glioma.
 Blocking mutated BRAF kinase proteins may help keep cancer cells from growing.

 New types of treatment are being tested in clinical trials.